ChasinSpin/astrid/docs/UsageGuide.md

 For the best success with prepointing:

-* Short focal lengths ( <400mm )
+* Short focal lengths ( <500mm )
 * Short occultations

 To prepoint, click the Prepoint button when Occultations is selected in Object.
-The process is iterative, so click Photo, Solve, Sync and then adjust the mount and repeat until the error is minimal, the follow metrics reported are useful:
+The process is iterative, so click Photo, Solve, Sync and then adjust the mount and repeat until the error is minimal, the following metrics reported are useful:

 Pos Error(%FOV) = The positional error in percentage of the height of the FOV for the sensor.
 This is another way of quantifying the position error displayed in the arrows.
 I.E. I have this much error, am I close enough to the center?
 It's suggested to adjust the mount until 10% or better is reached.
 At 50%, it is half the field of view, and that will mean that the star is at the edge of the frame.